 As identified in the 2022 Lethbridge City Council Action Plan, these community services initiatives will support the encampment process:

 - The CMHA will be operating a new Outreach Mobile Team (OMT).
 The OMT provides ongoing outreach support and service referrals to the vulnerable population, specifically those living in encampments.
-The CMHA is currently recruiting for this role, if interested.

 - The Downtown BRZ Clean Sweep Program (CSP) has begun the process of integrating encampment and biohazard clean-up as an addition to their existing services.
 The start date of expanded services was May 30, 2022.